John Campbell, 2nd Marquess of Breadalbane

-John Campbell, 2nd Marquess of Breadalbane, KT PC FRS FSA (26 October 1796 – 8 November 1862), styled Lord Glenorchy until 1831 and as Earl of Ormelie from 1831 to 1834, was a Scottish nobleman and Liberal politician.
+John Campbell, 2nd Marquess of Breadalbane, KT PC FRS FSA (26 October 1796 – 8 November 1862), styled Lord Glenorchy until 1831 and as Earl of Ormelie from 1831 to 1834, was a British Liberal politician.

 Background and education

 Born at Dundee, Angus, Breadalbane was the son of Lieutenant-General John Campbell, 1st Marquess of Breadalbane, and Mary, daughter of David Gavin.
 He was educated at Eton.

 Political career

 Breadalbane sat as Member of Parliament for Okehampton from 1820 to 1826 and for Perthshire from 1832 to 1834.
 The latter year he succeeded his father as second Marquess of Breadalbane and entered the House of Lords.
 In 1848 he was sworn of the Privy Council and appointed Lord Chamberlain of the Household by Lord John Russell, a post he held until the government fell in 1852.
 He held the same office under Lord Aberdeen between 1853 and 1855 and under Lord Palmerston between 1855 and 1858.